mahopy/siren.exe/README.md

 ## Results
 The prototype shows how the modeling language can be integrated into existing BPMN based prototypes, and demonstrates a vision for modeling security-related attributes within business processes.
 The resulting syntax-transformer can be used as an API to extract the relevant attributes from the BPMN and connect it to an arbitrary Python-based tool.

+## Demonstration (Usage of the SIREN modeler with the existing Prototype)